jafarilab/ocrRBBR/README.md

 # peak_ids	     A vector of peak identifiers corresponding to rows in atacseq_data to be used as candidate regulatory regions for gene_name.
 #
 # Optional arguments
 # max_feature    An integer specifying the maximum number of input features allowed in a Boolean rule.
-The default is 3.
+Default is 3.
 # slope	         The slope parameter for the sigmoid activation function.
 Default is 10.
 # num_cores	     The number of parallel workers to use for computation.
 Adjust according to your system.
 Default is NA (automatic selection).
 ```